phaze9/SummerOfCode/README.md

    ng serve --open
    ```
  - Now open the heroes folder in Visual Studio Code
+   - Select File -> Open from the menu, then choose the heroes folder
  - [Make changes to the application](https://angular.io/tutorial/toh-pt0#make-changes-to-the-application)
    - Observe how the app changes in your web browser after each of the following steps
      - Don’t forget to save the changes in Visual Studio